How to Study in Portugal for Free (9 Steps)

 5. Make Sure to Apply for Financial Aid from External Sources

-International scholarship programs such as Rotary International or CIEE Study Abroad programs have been helping the freshmen wannabes to overcome financial hurdles and attend the desired universities in Portugal for many years.
+International scholarship programs such as Rotary International or CIEE Study Abroad programs have been helping freshmen wannabes overcome financial hurdles and attend the desired universities in Portugal for many years.

-Each annum we see more and more graduates proudly departing from their universities with a degree obtaining of which has only been possible thanks to one of such organisations and its contribution towards the well-educated world of the future.
+Each annum, we see more and more graduates proudly departing from their universities with a degree obtaining of which has only been possible thanks to one of such organizations and its contribution towards the well-educated world of the future.

 6. Look for Affordable Universities in Portugal